amida-tech/blue-button-record/README.md

 ```

-You can persist all the [blue-button](https://github.com/amida-tech/blue-button) sections as a whole
+You can persist all the [blue-button](https://github.com/amida-tech/blue-button) sections as a whole with a link to its source
 ``` javascript
 bbr.saveAllSections('patientKey', ccdJSON, fileId, function(err) {
   if (err) throw err;